hoppersroppers/fundamentals/Hardware/0-Abstraction.md

 # Abstraction

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/VQPUyGpXvo0?wmode=opaque" width="640"></iframe>We
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/VQPUyGpXvo0?wmode=opaque" width="640"></iframe>

-have learned about learning and the hacker mindset, and have begun to learn about Linux and set up our new virtual machine.
+We have learned about learning and the hacker mindset, and have begun to learn about Linux and set up our new virtual machine.
 You finished Bandit, and should feel fairly comfortable reading something technical, taking that new information, and then immediately applying it to solve a